Students in special circumstances

 Funding for Métis students enrolled in postsecondary education.
 Apply for this funding through the Financial Aid Office, Aboriginal Student Liaison Centre or Student Support Services at your college or university.

-The government offers specific supports for Crown Wards.
+The government offers specific supports for current and former Crown wards.

 What's not considered “income” on an application